 All Volunteers must report to the Volunteer Office, meeting room 105, 15 minutes prior to their shift start time.

-The 2019 Vancouver International Wine Festival takes place from February 23-March 3.
+The 2019 Vancouver International Wine Festival takes place from February 23-March 3, but volunteer opportunities are on February 28-March 2.
 After submitting your volunteer application online at MyVolunteerPage, and upon your application being approved, you will be asked to sign yourself up for two shifts of five hours each.
 Your shift requests will approved based on your availability, experience and skills.

 What makes a good wine festival volunteer?